approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 If you are building and running on an iOS simulator then there will be no `.ipa` file and you must ensure the app [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your simulator without needing to perform a registration.

-> **IMPORTANT:** The registration takes around 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
-During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the app each time you modify it.

 ## SHAPES APP WITH APPROOV API PROTECTION

 Do not make any further code changes and run the app again either from Android Studio (either Android or iOS) or run the iOS app from Xcode.
-Now press the `fetch` button.
+Now press the `Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">